Medical & Clinical Laboratory Technicians

 Medical & Clinical Laboratory technicians perform routine medical laboratory tests for the diagnosis, treatment, and prevention of disease.
 May work under the supervision of a medical technologist.
 They conduct chemical analyses of body fluids, such as urine, using microscope or automatic analyzer to detect abnormalities or diseases and enter findings into computer.
 They also analyze the results of tests or experiments to ensure conformity to specifications, using special mechanical or electrical devices.
 They set up, maintain, calibrate, clean and sterility of medical laboratory equipment.
 Medical laboratory technicians work in hospitals, physician offices, health maintenance organizations (HMOs), community health centers and among other organizations.

-The number of Medical & Clinical Laboratory Technicians is expected to increase by 21 percent between 2016 and 2026 with an annual job opening of 223!
+The number of Medical & Clinical Laboratory Technicians is expected to increase by 20 percent between 2018 and 2028!

-Medical & Clinical Laboratory Technicians have a median annual salary comparable to median for all occupations in the Gulf Coast but can earn as much as $22,000 a year more with experience!
+Medical & Clinical Laboratory Technicians have a median annual salary $13,000 higher than the median for all occupations in the Gulf Coast and $25,000 a year more with experience!